simomosi/dynamic-forms/docs/dev/contribute.md

 - `yarn build` - Build both dev file and prod file
 - `yarn build:diagrams` - Updates *classdiagram.svg* from *classdiagram.mmd* <!-- TODO remove if gh-deploy succeeds -->

-Please, update also the documentation if you can.
+Please, update also the documentation if you change anything.

 **Thank you very much for your support ❤**

 ## Disclaimer
 DynamicForms is build considered some use-cases I faced in my career.

-If you can offer me other *real* use cases to test it on please let me know.
+It is a very generic library but there may be other use cases which I didn't account for.
+In this case please let me know, we can work together in implementing new features.

 ## Issues/Suggestions
-If you have trouble using it open an issue, I'll be glad to help you.
+If you have trouble using DynamicForms open an issue, I'll be glad to help you.
 Suggestions are also welcome!

 It will be useful if you pass me some code to try: you can use tools like CodePen, PasteBin etc.

 # Project Structure
 Here is the UML Class Diagram to help you understand the project structure.
+Types are not specified for space reasons: the diagram is created using Mermaid which places elements automatically.

 <!-- ![Class Diagram](./imgs/classdiagram.svg) -->
 <!-- TODO: remove from assets if gh-deploy succeeds -->